YouGov: 2021–present

 In 2021, the company completed acquisitions of Canada-based Charlton Insights, Swiss-based LINK Marketing Services AG, and Australia-headquartered Faster Horses.
 Other acquisitions in 2021 included Lean App which was bought to improve YouGov’s services with financial transaction data, and Rezonence which offers users access to premium content in exchange for taking part in a survey.
 The business also launched YouGov Safe, giving insight into consumer online behaviour by encouraging consumers to share their data in a GDPR-friendly manner.

 In July 2023, YouGov agreed to acquire the consumer panel division of German market research company GfK for €315 million.
 The next month, YouGov chairman Shakespeare said the company was considering either moving its listing in the UK to the US, or establishing a secondary listing in the US.
 "I think the markets are better at supporting companies like ours there," he said in an interview with the Financial Times.
 The company later clarified that it was “not being considered in the near term.”

 In January 2024, YouGov concluded the acquisition of GfK’s consumer panel, and also acquired Chicago-based data company KnowledgeHound in a separate deal.

 In August 2024, YouGov acquired New Zealand-based generative AI company Yabble for £4.5 million.

 Description and governance

-Stephan Shakespeare is YouGov’s Chief Executive Officer, replacing Steve Hatch in February 2025.
-Shakespeare had previously been the company’s CEO between 2010 and 2023 before becoming YouGov’s Non-Executive Chair.
+Stephan Shakespeare is YouGov's Chief Executive Officer, replacing Steve Hatch in February 2025.
+Shakespeare had previously been the company’s CEO between 2010 and 2023 before becoming Non-Executive Chair.
 Since Peter Kellner's retirement from the company in 2016, its methodology has been overseen by YouGov’s chief scientist, Doug Rivers.

 YouGov is a member of the British Polling Council.

 Methodology

 YouGov specialises in market research and opinion polling through online methods.
 The company's methodology involves obtaining responses from an invited group of Internet users, and then weighting these responses in line with demographic information.
 It draws these demographically representative samples from a panel of over 24 million people worldwide.

-YouGov's polling results have been found to be notably more accurate than those of other online pollsters that rely on nonprobability sampling instead of random sampling.